akhilesh0707/News-App/README.md

 - RxJava 2 - reactive programming paradigm
 - LiveData - use LiveData to see UI update with data changes.
 - Pagination - to endless scrolling
+- Robolectric - to write test cases for activity
+- Mockito and PowerMockito - to write test cases for ViewModel and Repository

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.